Filí: Legacy

 Many manuscripts preserving the tales once transmitted by the fili have survived.
 This literature contributes much to the modern understanding of druids, Celtic religion and the Celtic world in general.

 Besides its value to historians, this canon has contributed a great deal to modern literature beginning with retellings by William Butler Yeats and other authors involved with the Celtic Revival.
 Soon after, James Joyce drew from material less explicitly.
-Now fantasy literature and art draws heavily from these tales and characters such as Cúchulainn, Finn McCool and the Tuatha Dé Danann are relatively familiar.
+Fantasy literature and art now draws heavily from these tales, and characters such as Cúchulainn, Finn McCool and the Tuatha Dé Danann are relatively familiar.

-Through such traditional musicians as Turlough O'Carolan (who died in 1738 and is often lauded as "the last of the bards") and countless of his less-known or anonymous colleagues, the musical tradition of the fili has made its way to contemporary ears via artists such as Planxty, The Chieftains, and The Dubliners.
+Through such traditional musicians as Turlough O'Carolan (who died in 1738 and is often lauded as "the last of the bards") and countless of his lesser-known or anonymous colleagues, the musical tradition of the fili has made its way to contemporary ears via artists such as Planxty, The Chieftains and The Dubliners.

 In their subject matter and techniques, the seanachie are considered the inheritors of the ancient Irish tradition of oral literature.

 The modern Irish and Scottish Gaelic words for "poet" are derived from fili.